 Are you ready for another super easy meal prep (or weeknight dinner)?
 This Jerk Chicken with Pineapple Black Bean Salsa is incredible simple, but still big on summery flavor.
 The spicy jerk seasoning perfectly compliments the sweet pineapple salsa, and the black beans add bulk and extra protein to the meal without adding a lot to the cost.
 And even better yet, you can serve this meal hot, or eat the leftovers cold for a nice refreshing summer lunch.

-I happened to have two chicken breasts in my freezer, so I used those, but you could just as easily make this recipe with boneless chicken thighs, shrimp, or even salmon.
+If you don’t have boneless, skinless chicken breast, you could just as easily make this recipe with boneless chicken thighs, shrimp, or even salmon.
 The beauty of jerk seasoning blend is that it goes great on just about anything!
 So if you’re concerned about buying some for just this recipe, I promise you’ll get more use out of it.

 Feel free to swap out the white jasmine rice that I used here for brown rice, quinoa, or even something like Cumin Lime Coleslaw if you want to up the vegetable content.
 And if you want to go the extra mile, I think Savory Coconut Rice would be awesome with these flavors!